 Is the Covid vaccine safe for children?

-Although there is still more testing to be done, we know that any vaccine that is approved for public use has to meet stringent safety standards.
-This means that if the Covid vaccine does become available, it will have been overseen by national regulatory bodies as well as several independent technical bodies, coordinated by the World Health Organisation.
+Any vaccine that is approved for public use has to meet stringent safety standards.
+This means that the Covid vaccines which have become available have been overseen by national regulatory bodies as well as several independent technical bodies, coordinated by the World Health Organisation.
 These organisations review the safety of vaccines before they are introduced to the public.

-Even though the Covid vaccines are being developed rapidly, they still have to pass strict regulatory approvals.
-Therefore any Covid vaccine that the government approves will have been approved as safe for public use.
+Even though Covid vaccines are being developed rapidly, they still have to pass strict regulatory approvals.
+Therefore any Covid vaccine that the government approves has been approved as safe for public use.
 Pfizer has so far reported that from the 43,538 participants in their vaccine trials, no serious safety concerns have been observed.

 Is the Covid vaccine safe for pregnant women?

-If the Covid vaccine is effective for children, will they be eligible to get it?
+If the Covid vaccine is proven to be effective for children, will they be able to get it?